Feeding sows and care for piglets, crucial elements for survival

 At least 170 kilos

 According to Denkavit, one of the success factors is the attention paid to the nutrition of the sows.
 The best results are achieved in gilts that are inseminated for the first time in their lives when they weigh at least 170 kg.
 During the pregnancy phase, they should be fed in such a way that they gain at least 70 kilograms of body weight.
 Also in the following cycles, sows must be able to grow at least 50 kilos in gestation.
-This requires a good feeding strategy that is regularly checked on the basis of animal weighing and, if necessary, adjusting the feed amount.
-At the Pig Farm this results in an average birth weight of 1.483 grams and uniform litters.
-Less than 9.5 percent of piglets weigh less than 1,000 grams at birth.
+This requires a good feeding strategy that is regularly checked based on animal weighing and, if necessary, adjusting the feed amount.
+At the Pig Farm, this results in average birth weight of 1.483 grams and uniform litters.
+Less than 9.5 per cent of piglets weigh less than 1,000 grams at birth.

 Smoother birth process

 “The rapid addition of, for example, artificial milk does not suit every company.
-In addition, young piglets are sensitive and problems can lie in wait,” says Erik Dings, product manager Denkacare at Denkavit.
-“Of course we want to stay ahead of that.
+In addition, young piglets are sensitive and problems can lie in wait,” says Ard van Enckevort, manager of R&D at Denkavit.
+“Of course, we want to stay ahead of that.
 With Vitalsafe we have developed a product with which we support the vitality and contribute to a good intestinal function of piglets.’
 The various ingredients in Vitalsafe are all aimed at supporting the vitality of the piglets.
-The product contains various ingredients of natural origin that contribute to a good intestinal function in a wide area.
+The product contains various ingredients of natural origin that contribute to good intestinal function in a wide area.